binipringle/crim-outline/index.md

 <p style="margin-left:7%; margin-right:10%;"><b>Kitty Genovese case</b> (young woman coming home late at night, attacked, neighbors yelled, walked away)</p>

-<p style="margin-left:7%; margin-right:10%;"><b>Hypo</b></p>

-<p style="margin-left:10%; margin-right:10%;">Person in hallway shouting help vicious dog.
+<p style="margin-left:7%; margin-right:10%;"><b>Hypo:</b>Person in hallway shouting help vicious dog.
 Prof K in apartment, does want to get up and stop watching TV.
 Is Prof K legally responsible?
 No, he's not.)</p>

 <p style="margin-left:10%; margin-right:10%;"><b>Rule:</b> There is no criminal liability for failure to act unless there is a legal duty to act.</p>

-<p style="margin-left:10%; margin-right:10%;">Same situation, but Prof K is standing with door open and looking.
+<p style="margin-left:7%; margin-right:10%;"><b>Hypo:</b>Same situation, but Prof K is standing with door open and looking.
 Person is running towards the open door chased by vicious dog, and Prof K slams the door closed.
 Is Prof K legally responsible?
 Yes, because slamming the door was a voluntary act.</p>

-<p style="margin-left:10%; margin-right:10%;"><b>Answer:</b> If a person performs a voluntary act that results in harm to another person, the voluntary act element of actus reus is satisfied.
+<p style="margin-left:10%; margin-right:10%;"><b>Rule:</b> If a person performs a voluntary act that results in harm to another person, the voluntary act element of actus reus is satisfied.
 (This doesn’t mean that there's a crime)</p>

 **Distinguishing Acts from omissions**